MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignment.md

 Create a new assignment.
 Only teachers in a class can create an assignment.
 Assignments start in the Draft state, which means that students will not see the assignment until publication.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgEducationClassAssignment](/powershell/module/Microsoft.Graph.Education/New-MgEducationClassAssignment?view=graph-powershell-v1.0)

 ## SYNTAX